synthesized-io/fairlens/docs/user_guide/sensitive.rst

 :code:`Callable[[Optional[str], Optional[str]], float]` can be used.
 The detection threshold can also be changed to modify the strictness of the fuzzy matching.

+Let us try applying the detection functionality in a more practical scenario, using the COMPAS
+dataset:

+.. ipython:: python

+    df = pd.read_csv("../datasets/compas.csv")

+    dt.detect_names_df(df)

+As we can see, some sensitive categories from the dataframe have been picked out by the shallow search.
+Let's see now if by enabling deep search we are able to detect more attributes:

+.. ipython:: python

+    dt.detect_names_df(df, deep_search=True)

 Custom Configurations
 ^^^^^^^^^^^^^^^^^^^^^